JNRowe/jnrowe.github.io/articles/tips/Three_mobile_broadband_in_linux.rst

 Steve Lowry is picking up his Three_ modem this afternoon and asks on our internal Linux list if it supports Linux.

-    I've ordered the Huawei E220 as it was free.
+    I’ve ordered the Huawei E220 as it was free.
 Is it likely to work with Linux?
 And, if so what should I be looking for to set it up?

-I've had a Huawei USB modem for about six months now and it works fine in Linux, although it is probably a slightly different model.
+I’ve had a Huawei USB modem for about six months now and it works fine in Linux, although it is probably a slightly different model.
 The box and case for mine claims it is a E160G, whereas ``lsusb`` from usbutils_ claims it is a E220.
-The manufacturers of these types of products routinely change the components and models without updating the product codes, so you'll have to wait until you plug it in to see what model it actually is.
+The manufacturers of these types of products routinely change the components and models without updating the product codes, so you’ll have to wait until you plug it in to see what model it actually is.

 As for how to make it work?
-Simply use a distribution that comes with NetworkManager_ and NetworkManager's `mobile broadband provider database`_.
+Simply use a distribution that comes with NetworkManager_ and NetworkManager’s `mobile broadband provider database`_.
-When I tested it on a friend's install with that setup last month it worked out of the box, all you had to do was plug it in and select the network.
+When I tested it on a friend’s install with that setup last month it worked out of the box, all you had to do was plug it in and select the network.

 The route to fail
 -----------------

-If, like me, you'd prefer not to install NetworkManager you can manually configure the device using pppd_, and life is even easier now than it was when I did it as there is plenty more information available(including this I guess).
+If, like me, you’d prefer not to install NetworkManager you can manually configure the device using pppd_, and life is even easier now than it was when I did it as there is plenty more information available(including this I guess).

 Finding the |APN|
 '''''''''''''''''

-The first thing you need is your provider's |APN|, and the easiest place to find it is from the `NetworkManager database`_.
-If yours is not there you'll have to dig further.
+The first thing you need is your provider’s |APN|, and the easiest place to find it is from the `NetworkManager database`_.
+If yours is not there you’ll have to dig further.
 When I originally got my device that database was practically empty, so I had to resort to other means to find the |APN|.